Iamthelaw/notes/✅ code-complete.md

 - Comment the range of allowable numeric values
 - Comment coded meanings
 - Comment limitations on input data.
 Make sure that expected and unexpected values are documented
-- Document flags to the bit level
-- Stamp comments related to a variable with the variable’s name.
-That way, string searches for the variable name will find the comment as well as the variable
+- **Stamp comments related to a variable with the variable’s name.
+That way, string searches for the variable name will find the comment as well as the variable**

-#### Commenting Control Structures

 #### Commenting Routines

-Many textbooks urge you to pile up a stack of information at the top of every routine, regardless of its size or complexity
+Many textbooks urge you to pile up a stack of information at the top of every routine, regardless of its size or complexity.

 - Keep comments close to the code they describe. **During maintenance, comments that are far from the code tend not to be maintained with the code**.
 - Describe each routine in one or two sentences at the top of the routine. **If you can’t describe the routine in a short sentence or two, you probably need to think harder about what it’s supposed to do**.